BLyndon/bayesian_methods/theoretical_background/3_variational_inference.md

 # Variational Inference

 For many practical models evaluating P(Z|X) is infeasible and approximation schemes are required.
 There are mainly two types of approximation schemes.
-On the one hand there are stochastic approximation schemes such as Markov Chain Monte Carlo, but here we introduce a deterministic approximation scheme called *variational inference*.
+The first major group consists of stochastic approximation schemes such as Markov Chain Monte Carlo, and the second major group is formed by deterministic approximation schemes.

+In this section we will introduce a determinisitic method called *variational inference*.

-In variational inference, the probability distribution $p(X)$ is modeled by another distribution $q(X)$ in two steps.
-First, the functional class of $q(X)$ is reduced to simple functional forms and afterwards we want to find the best model function $q^*(X)$ within this class.
+In variational inference, the probability distribution $p(X)$ is approximated by a simpler distribution $q(X)$ in two steps.
+First, the functional class of $q(X)$ is reduced and afterwards we want to find the best model function $q^*(X)$ within this class.

-Before we turn to a specific restriction of the family of distributions, we derive a composition of the log marginal probability.

-Assuming a fully Bayesian model, where all parameters are stochastic with given priors.
-Since they can be absorbed into $Z$ they no longer appear explicitly.
+We start from a fully Bayesian model, where all parameters are stochastic with given priors.
+We absorbe the stochastic parameters into the latent variables $Z$, the no longer appear explicitly in the notation.

-The log marginal probability is given by
+The full probability can be rewritten as the expectation value of the conditional probability $p(X|Z)$

 $$
 \log p(X) = \log \left( \langle p(X|Z) \rangle_{q(Z)}\right) \ge \langle \log p(X|Z) \rangle_{q(Z)}
 $$,

 where we used Jensen's inequality.
-By subtraction, the gap of the inequality turns out to be the Kullback-Leibler divergence and we end up with the following decomposition
+By subtraction, the inequality gap turns out to be the Kullback-Leibler divergence, so we end up with the following decomposition

+$$
-$$\log p(X) = \mathcal L (q) + \mathcal{KL}(q||p)$$,
+\log p(X) = \mathcal L (q) + \mathcal{KL}(q||p)
+$$,

 where